sigstore/rekor-tiles/SHARDING.md

 if they are after this date.
 This must be after the start of the new shard.
 It doesn't have to be overly precise, and can be updated in a future TUF signing event.

-### Retrieve shard public key
+### Get shard public key

+You should have the log public key saved in `public.pem` from when you generated the key.
-Look at the service logs to find the public key.
-This is the easiest way to retrieve the public key, as there is no CLI tool to convert a Tink keyset into a DER-encoded public key.
+If you don't have the public key, look at the service logs to find the public key, which is logged on service startup.

-The key will be printed as a PEM-encoded public key.
-Remove the PEM header and footer and remove all newline characters to get the DER-encoded public key.
+The key is PEM-encoded.
+Remove the PEM header and footer and remove all newline characters to get the base64-encoded PKIX public key.

 ### Update TrustedRoot